pouyabey/voip-help-desk-support-lab/README.md

 - help desk support workflows
 - VoIP user setup and support
-- client provisioning
+- softphone configuration
+- internal call validation
 - call routing configuration
-- troubleshooting and validation
+- troubleshooting and documentation
-- technical documentation

 It was built around the kind of tasks that can come up in IT support, help desk, and systems support roles.